-Full evaluation of models thought the model selection criterion has not yet reached, but comparison of results over the following models are shown in Figure 4.
-Also, the diagnostics and influence plots were shown in Figure 5
+Full evaluation of models thought the model selection criterion has not yet reached, but some comparisons of selected results were shown in Figures 4 and 5.
+Also, the diagnostics and influence plots were shown in Figure 6.

 General and specific observations are given below: